 You know it’s a thing if normies are picking up on it; the rarely seen “woke af normie,” who’d love nothing more than to sit you down over a root beer and tell you a thing or two about a thing or two.
 Fucking kill me.

 While the larger story of the N64 became its beloved multiplayer games like “Mario Kart”- anyone who had the system surely has tales of all-night, code red fueled “Goldeneye” sessions (no OddJob!)- but this became the last gasp of true social gaming.
-The rise of the monstrous PlayStation 2 and X-Box consoles in the early twenty-first century placed the in-person multi-player game as a lower-priority in favor of the single-player campaign.
+The rise of the monstrous PlayStation 2 and X-Box consoles in the early twenty-first century placed the in-person multi-player game as a lower-priority in favor of the solitary experience.
 And when high-speed internet became affordable, the idea of social gaming was relegated to playing online- which is every bit as satisfying as using Facebook.

 Along with gloriously dingy mall arcades, and all-night multiplayer gaming marathons, the gritty slasher movie had its heyday in the 1980s and was all but dead by the mid-1990s.
 As much as they’ll try to revise the formula, go back to the drawing board, put a group of teenagers in the woods and have them hunted down by a madman, it doesn’t work.
 The audience is too smart for a straight slasher movie, and the characters behave like they know they’re in a movie; the modern slasher can’t help but be tinged with an awful irony.
 You won’t have that “what the hell are these things?” moment in a modern zombie movie because it’s assumed that the characters have actually seen zombie movies.